Kyūjō incident: Coup attempt

 Around 21:30 on 14 August, Hatanaka's rebels set their plan into motion.
 The Second Regiment of the First Imperial Guards had entered the palace grounds, doubling the strength of the battalion already stationed there, presumably to provide extra protection against Hatanaka's rebellion.
 But Hatanaka, along with Lieutenant Colonel Jirō Shiizaki, convinced the commander of the Second Regiment, Colonel Toyojirō Haga, of their cause, by telling him (untruthfully) that Anami, Umezu, and the commanders of the Eastern District Army and Imperial Guards Divisions were all in on the plan.
 Hatanaka also went to the office of General Shizuichi Tanaka, commander of the eastern region of the Army, to try to persuade him to join the coup.
 Tanaka refused and ordered Hatanaka to go home.
 Hatanaka ignored the order.

 Originally, Hatanaka hoped that simply occupying the palace and showing the beginnings of a rebellion would inspire the rest of the Army to rise up against the move to surrender.
 This notion guided him through much of the last days and hours and gave him the blind optimism to move ahead with the plan, despite having little support from his superiors.
 Having set all the pieces into position, Hatanaka and his co-conspirators decided that the Guard would take over the palace at 02:00.
 The hours until then were spent in continued attempts to convince their superiors in the Army to join the coup.
 At about the same time, General Anami killed himself, leaving a message that read, "I—with my death—humbly apologize to the Emperor for the great crime."
-Whether the crime involved losing the war, the coup, or both remains unclear.
+Whether by "crime" he meant losing the war, the coup, or both remains unclear.